CSCfi/csc-user-guide/docs/apps/gromacs.md

 # GROMACS

-GROMACS is a very efficient engine to perform molecular dynamics simulations and energy minimization particularly for proteins.
+GROMACS is a very efficient engine to perform molecular dynamics simulations and energy minimization particularly of proteins.
 However, it can also be used to model polymers, membranes and e.g. coarse-grained systems.
 It also comes with plenty of analysis scripts.